kadena-io/kadena-docs/docs/README.md

-# Pact Developer Tutorials
+# Kadena MkDocs

-This project contains all of the documentation used to support the Pact Developer Tutorials.
+This project contains all of the documentation used to support the Kadena Docs resource site.

 ## Getting Started